zuplo/docs/embed/getting-started.md

 title: Getting Started
 ---

-# A stripe quality API in 4 steps
+# A Stripe quality API in 4 steps

 There are three pillars to sharing an API: authentication, protection, and documentation.
 Let’s add all of these features to this sample e-commerce API at [`https://ecommerce-api.zuplo.io`](https://ecommerce-api.zuplo.io) in just 4 steps.